-Stromboli ferries connect Aeolian Islands with Italy & Sicily with crossings available to Napoli & Vibo Valentia (in Italy), Panarea, Salina, Vulcano, Lipari, Ginostra & Rinella (in Aeolian Islands) & Milazzo & Messina (in Sicily).
+Stromboli ferries connect Aeolian Islands with Italy & Sicily with crossings available to Napoli & Vibo Valentia (in Italy), Panarea, Salina, Vulcano, Lipari, Ginostra, Rinella & Filicudi (in Aeolian Islands) & Milazzo & Messina (in Sicily).
 Sailings from Stromboli are operated by numerous ferry companies.

 Stromboli is a small island off the north coast of Sicily, containing one of the three active volcanoes in Italy.
 It is one of the eight Aeolian Islands, a volcanic arc north of Sicily.